Table of Contents

 In the field of medicine, radionuclides are frequently used in therapy and diagnostics.
-Compounds with a low half-life and specific characteristics are used for enrichment in organs.
+Compounds with low half-life and specific characteristics are used for enrichment in organs.

 Archeology and paleontology utilize radiocarbon dating.
 This process uses the half-life of the carbon isotope, which equates to 5,730 years.
 This carbon isotope is integrated into the organic substance of a living organism to a certain extent.
-Upon death of the organism, the amount of this isotope in the organism decreases.
+Upon the death of the organism, the amount of this isotope in the organism decreases.
 The age of materials can thus be calculated from this.